Customer Engagement

 What is SaaS onboarding?

-SaaS onboarding is the process of showcasing all the benefits and features of your product to clients on a step-by-step basis.
-Basically, you move from the simplest features of your SaaS product to more advanced ones and help customers adopt your product gradually.
+The primary goal of user onboarding is showcasing all the benefits and features of your product to clients on a step-by-step basis.
+You move from the simplest features of your SaaS product to more advanced ones and help customers adopt your product gradually.

-All the further steps will have to lead a client towards that desired ‘aha moment’ after which customers will no longer want to ever abandon your product.
+All further steps will have to lead a client towards that desired ‘aha’ moment, after which customers will no longer want to abandon your product.

 Why do you need a SaaS onboarding process?

 I guess the answer to this question is pretty self-explanatory.
-Unless clients complete the onboarding process, they won’t be able to experience the full power of your product and will most likely drop it sooner than you think.
+Unless clients complete the current onboarding process, they won’t be able to experience the full power of your product and will most likely drop it sooner than you think.
+This is just a matter of marketing for SaaS.

 In addition to obvious stuff, there are numerous benefits that you get with a smooth SaaS onboarding process: